charonAMM/ceremony/README.md

         - change $x to the correct number of the current file.
         - change $y to the  $x + 1
         - change the --name field ("MyName").
 Note that this will be public so use some identifier (name, nickname, fun saying, etc.)
         - change the entropy -e field("Random entropy" and "Another random entropy).
 These are the secret.
 Make them long and make them something no one will ever guess and you'll never reveal.
-Ideally like a dark secret of yours, mixed with random letters/numbers you won't remember.
+Ideally like a dark secret of yours mixed with random letters/numbers you won't remember.
 This is private and hashed so no one will ever know!

 Step 3: Run the updated commands!